mo1ein/jobname/src/autoshenas.md

 - What is EXPOSE in docker?

+- Can you build up a project with docker?

 - What is docker compose?

 - When you prefer use other packages or write your library?